 This experiment trains three, two-class boosted decision tree classifiers to predict common tasks for customer relationship management (CRM) systems: churn, appetency, and up-selling.
 The data values and labels are split across multiple data sources and scrambled to anonymize customer information, however, we can still use the visual interface to combine data sets and train a model using the scrambled values.

-Because we're trying to answer the question "Which one?" this is called a classification problem.
-However, you can apply the same steps in this experiment to tackle any type of machine learning problem whether it be regression, classification, clustering, and so on.
+Because you're trying to answer the question "Which one?" this is called a classification problem, but you can apply the same logic in this project to tackle any type of machine learning problem whether it be regression, classification, clustering, and so on.

 Here's the completed graph for this experiment: